Modular Homes Today

 Editor's Rating

 Editorial ReviewPennwest Homes is a modular home provider for the Commodore Homes network.
 Their homes are above average with high building specifications.
 This division may be relatively new but Commodore has a long reputation of quality at fair prices.
 We think that home buyers near Pennsylvania will enjoy the Pennwest Homes.
 Our mystery shopper reports their website is professional looking but is a little light on content.
 We are impressed with their very high BBB rating.
-That should make any potential home buyer feel more comfortable doing business with Pennwest Homes.
+That should make potential home buyer feel more comfortable with Pennwest Homes.

-Mystery Shopper Rating
+Mystery Homebuyer Rating

 Personal Reviews of Pennwest Homes